 When I wonder why culture is so important to me I think of my grandparents and of course my own immigrant parents.
 Their struggles and determination are uniquely heartwarming to first generation children like myself.

-And now, when my toddler son or my daughter look at my parents, the love that fills their eyes is hard to describe in words.
+As for my own roots in immigration though, now, when my toddler son or my daughter looks at my parents, the love that fills their eyes is hard to describe in words.

 English is not my parents first tongue and neither of them are really wordy especially not my dad.
 But I believe if he were to write to my kids from him and my mom, this is what his heart would say…